 Homemade Beef Broth

-Your homemade beef bone broth can obviously be used to make bone broth soup.
-The broth is the perfect base for adding veggies for a quick and easy lunch.
-It can also be refrigerated or frozen.
 Personally, I leave a jar in the fridge and freeze the rest in smaller portions to defrost and use as needed.
 You can use the bone broth in your cooking recipes where it may call for any beef stock.
 It is also a great liquid to use, instead of plain water when cooking rice.
-These small glass containers are great and freeze the bone broth in app 1.5 cup portions.
-You can find them online here: glass containers.
-The larger glass airtight container is the one I keep in the refrigerator.

 Remember we set aside the vegetables and meat when we sifted the liquid from the solids?
 This mushy mixture of vegetables and meat (from the short ribs) will be mixed in with ground pork or turkey and made into meatballs.
 They come out amazing!

-From a bunch of bones and some fresh vegetables we are left with so many things packed with all the health benefits of bone broth.
-We have broth to freeze, broth to refrigerate (and use within a few days), vegetables to make meatballs and oh yeah remember the fat?
+We have homemade beef broth to freeze, broth to refrigerate (and use within a few days), vegetables to make meatballs and oh yeah remember the fat?
 I rendered that down and made beef tallow to use for cooking and sautéing.
-It’s still in the liquid form in this photo.
+It’s still in the liquid form in this photo, but can be used in most recipes that call for butter, fat or oil.

 Once the beef fat is rendered you can place it in an airtight container and keep in the refrigerator.
 It will solidify again and can be used for cooking.